-- DIETERY NEEDS - gluten free and dairy free friendly.
+- DIETERY NEEDS - Gluten free and dairy free/vegan friendly.

-Oats - you'll want to use rolled oats (also called old fashioned oats).
-Do not use quick-cooking oats; they will soak up too much of the milk and become mushy.
+OATS - You'll want to use rolled oats (also called old fashioned oats).
+I don't recommend quick-cooking oats as they will soak up too much of the milk and become mushy.
 Also, look for certified gluten-free oats, if you need/want gluten free.

-Frozen raspberries - I highly recommend using frozen as opposed to fresh.
+FROZEN RASPBERRIES - I recommend using frozen as opposed to fresh.
 The juice from the frozen raspberries helps to sweeten the oats without needing added sweeteners.
 You can use fresh, but you'll probably want to add a sweetener like pure maple syrup or honey.

-Almond butter - adds a ton of flavor and is a good source of plant-based protein.
+ALMONDS AND ALMOND BUTTER - Adds a ton of flavor and is a good source of plant-based protein.